Question 25·Easy·Cross-Text Connections

 Understand Nichols’s recommendation

-Look closely at the last sentence of Text 1.
-What does Nichols think every public school should do, and what two benefits does she believe will result?
+Look at the last sentence of Text 1.
+What does Nichols think every public school should do, and what two benefits does she expect?

 Identify Díaz’s key condition

-In Text 2, Díaz agrees that attendance rises with breakfast programs, but what specific condition does he say must be met for academic performance to improve?
+In Text 2, Díaz agrees about attendance, but what condition does he give for academic performance to improve?

 Look for the disagreement

-How does Díaz’s warning about schools with inexpensive, low-nutrition menus relate to Nichols’s claim that breakfast boosts both presence and performance?
+How does Díaz’s warning about low-nutrition menus relate to Nichols’s claim that breakfast boosts both presence and performance?

 Eliminate answers not supported by either text